-At over 8,000 feet above sea level, among the misty mountains towards the coast, is San Jose del Pacifico, Oaxaca.
+In the misty mountains, over 8,000 feet above sea level, is San Jose del Pacifico, Oaxaca.
 This small town has become a popular destination for travelers because of the magic mushrooms that grow in the wild.
 But you’ll soon discover that it has more to offer than a transcendental trip.
 As another traveler expressed, “San Jose is magical without the mushrooms.
 Just breathing the air is amazing!”

 It’s true.
 San Jose del Pacifico is an extraordinary place to disconnect, get in touch with nature, and as a result connect more fully with yourself.
 The pine forests create a peaceful environment for hikes.
 The chilly temperatures are conducive to an authentic temazcal ceremony.
-And in the evenings, the clouds settle low into the mountains for stunning views of the setting sun.
+And in the evenings, the clouds settle low into the mountains for stunning views of the setting sun above the clouds.

 Things to do in San Jose del Pacifico, Oaxaca

 I believe travelers should envision a visit to San Jose as a self-guided wellness retreat.
 This is the place to pause and reconnect with your spirit.
 While the most popular thing to do in San Jose del Pacifico is to eat magic mushrooms, it should not be your only focus.
 That being said, I can’t imagine a better place to experience mushrooms in Mexico.

 Experience a Temazcal in San Jose del Pacifico

 With a climate that leans towards cold and a common desire to renew, San Jose is also the perfect location to experience a temazcal.
 This ancient ceremony is a spiritual steam bath to cleanse and ground yourself with the earth.